softwaresaved/common-form-questions/core-questions.md

 #### Type:
 Paragraph Text

 ### Question:
 What problems do you see in your work where better software would help

 #### Reason:
-This is to gain insight into problems faced by the research software community; it could inform promoting existing solutions or coming together to discuss a new matter
+This is to gain insight into problems faced by the research software community; it could inform promoting existing solutions or coming together to discuss a new matter.
+Note if you would like to produce research based on the output of this question then ethical approval should be sought.

 #### Type:
 Paragraph Text